LSE seeks partners, not acquisitions

 Adjusted operating profit fell 3 percent on the previous year to 430.2 million pounds, although that was above the consensus forecast of 414.3 million pounds.

 "Our industry still has consolidation issues.
-But the bottom line is that is not where we are focusing.
+But the bottom line is that is not where we are focussing.
 We will let others do that.
-We are focusing on our business," Rolet said.
+We are focussing on our business," Rolet said.

-Atlanta-based IntercontinentalExchange Inc. (ICE.N) last year sparked another round of consolidation when it agreed to buy NYSE Euronext NYX.N for $8.2 billion, while in February, Deutsche Boerse denied a report it was in talks with CME Group Holdings Inc (CME.O).
+Atlanta-based IntercontinentalExchange Inc. last year sparked another round of consolidation when it agreed to buy NYSE Euronext for $8.2 billion, while in February, Deutsche Boerse denied a report it was in talks with CME Group Holdings Inc.

 The LSE, which was the subject of bid speculation after its plan to buy the Toronto Stock Exchange collapsed in 2011, already has several tie-ups in place worldwide.